sam-packer/Shibboleth-Threat-Detection/README.md

 ## Considerations

 It is highly recommended to load balance this application with software such as Caddy.
 Then, configure the Shibboleth plugin to point to your load balanced endpoint.
+If using MLFlow mode, load balancing is fully supported with no additional configuration needed, as all servers will automatically stay synchronized through MLFlow.

 There is a PostgresSQL database requirement.
 It is very easy to shard the database with Citus and what I recommend.
 This will perform extremely well.
 You can scale it as much as you need depending on how active your Shibboleth IdP instance